 Students will be able to:

-- Critically evaluate and analyze international health-related scientific studies, findings and reports.
+- Critically evaluate and analyze global health-related scientific studies, findings and reports.

 - Design, manage, and evaluate independent field and policy research using research methodologies and evidence-based analysis.